Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Comparing the 1PI-resummed calculation with other approaches

 For the case of 1PI-resummed and HTL-resummed propagators, we fit the values of $\gamma_\text{DM}$ obtained with the numerical integration by using the following function

-where $A$, $a$, $B$ and $b$ are the parameters of the fit and depend on the parameters $G$ and $\delta$ and where $K_1(z)$ is a modified Bessel function of the second kind.
-We have verified that, the relic density obtained with the fitted function does not deviate more than $2\%$ from the relic density obtained from a linear interpolation of our data points.
+where $A$, $a$, $B$, and $b$ are the parameters of the fit, which depend on the parameters $G$ and $\delta$, and where $K_1(z)$ is a modified Bessel function of the second kind.
+We have verified that the relic density obtained with the fitted function does not deviate more than $2\%$ from the relic density obtained from a linear interpolation of our data points.
 In Fig.~\ref{fig:Quality_Fit}, we show the numerically obtained data points using 1PI-resummed propagators as well as the fit using Eq.~\eqref{eq:FitFunction} for two exemplary data points.

 The results are shown with solid (long-dashed) red lines in Fig.~\ref{fig:InteractionRateComp} for the 1PI-resummed (HTL-resummed) propagators.
-The form of this function is motivated by the behavior of the interaction rate in the high- and low- temperature regimes:\\ \textbf{At high-temperatures} (small $z$), decays are suppressed and, eventually, kinematically forbidden (cf. Eq.~\eqref{eq:Estimate_kinematic_threshold}), while scatterings dominate due to the enhanced number density of potential scattering partners ($n^\text{eq} \sim T^3$).
+The form of this function is motivated by the behavior of the interaction rate in the high- and low-temperature regimes:\\ \\ \textbf{At high-temperatures} (small $z$), decays are suppressed and, eventually, kinematically forbidden (cf. Eq.~\eqref{eq:Estimate_kinematic_threshold}), while scatterings dominate due to the enhanced number density of potential scattering partners ($n^\text{eq} \sim T^3$).
 The interaction rate for scatterings in vacuum typically behaves as $\sim z K_1 \left( z \right)$, motivating the second term in Eq.~\eqref{eq:FitFunction}.
-Notice that, if $z\ll1$, this term is approximately constant in $z$, explaining why we see a plateau in Fig.~\ref{fig:InteractionRateComp}.
-Since at high temperatures the mass splitting between the parent and the DM candidate becomes negligible, the strength of the scattering contribution is solely regulated by its direct proportionality to the effective gauge coupling $G$, explaining why the plateau at small $z$ is higher for larger $G$.
-Thus, we expect the ratio of the fitting parameters $\frac{B}{b}$ to exclusively depend on $G$.
-We are able to estimate a functional dependence of the fitting parameters based on the assumption that, at high-$T$, the interaction rate is dominated by scatterings involving one gauge boson vertex ($\propto G$) and featuring fermions exchanged in the $t$-channel ($\propto G \ln G$) \cite{Garbrecht:2013bia}.
-By fitting the data obtained with 1PI-resummed spectral densities, we find
+Notice that, if $z\ll1$, this term is approximately constant in $z$, explaining the plateau in Fig.~\ref{fig:InteractionRateComp}.
+Since at high temperatures the mass splitting between the parent particle and the DM candidate becomes negligible, the strength of the scattering contribution is solely regulated by its direct proportionality to the effective gauge coupling $G$, explaining why the plateau at small $z$ is higher for larger $G$.
+Thus, we expect the ratio of the fitting parameters $\frac{B}{b}$ to exclusively depend on $G$, since

+We can estimate a functional dependence of the fitting parameters based on the assumption that at high-$T$ the interaction rate is dominated by scatterings involving one gauge boson vertex ($\propto G$) and featuring fermions exchanged in the $t$-channel ($\propto G \ln G$) \cite{Garbrecht:2013bia}.
+For the spectral densities from 1PI-resummed propagators, we find from our fit